 If the transactions contemplated by the Framework Agreement are consummated, we intend to elect to qualify to be taxed as a REIT for U.S. federal income tax purposes, commencing with our taxable year ending December 31, 2010.
 We generally will not be subject to U.S federal income tax on our net taxable income to the extent that we annually distribute all of our net taxable income to stockholders and maintain our intended qualification as a REIT.
 Following consummation of the transactions contemplated by the Framework Agreement, we plan to invest in, acquire, own, lease, reposition and manage a diverse portfolio of necessity-based retail properties, including, primarily, well located community and neighborhood shopping centers, anchored by national or regional supermarkets and drugstores.
 We may also acquire other retail properties, including power centers, regional malls, lifestyle centers and single-tenant retail locations, that are leased to national, regional and local tenants.
 We will target properties strategically situated in densely populated, middle and upper income markets in the eastern and western regions of the United States.
 In addition, we may supplement our direct purchases of retail properties with first mortgages or second mortgages, mezzanine loans, bridge or other loans or debt investments related to retail properties, in each case provided that the underlying real estate meets our criteria for direct investment.
 Our primary focus with respect to real estate-related debt investments is to capitalize on the opportunity to acquire control positions that will enable us to obtain the asset should a default occur.
-Our only assets upon the completion of the transactions contemplated by the Framework Agreement will be the funds released to us from our trust account upon consummation of the transactions contemplated by the Framework Agreement.
+Our only assets upon the completion of the transactions contemplated by the Framework Agreement.
 If such transactions are completed, we expect to operate substantially all of our business through our operating partnership, which initially will be organized as our wholly owned subsidiary.
 Our operating partnership will provide us with the flexibility to effect tax-deferred acquisitions of properties from distressed and other sellers using the partnership interests of our operating partnership as currency for such transactions.
 See the section entitled "Our Business Following the Consummation of the Framework Transactions."